stakater/mto-docs/content/learn/mto-vs-hypershift.md

 ## What the isolation layer leaves you to assemble

-HyperShift hands a tenant a cluster.
+Hypershift hands a tenant a cluster.
 Everything that makes that cluster a governed platform is still to be built, and built again for each hosted cluster shared by more than one team:

 - **Tenancy** — who owns this environment, who may access it, and what it may consume
 - **Standardization** — the baseline every environment carries, applied to the ones created later and corrected when it drifts